Ontario’s housing supply progress

 - We are creating new archaeology standards for rural historic farmstead sites to reduce complex and expensive excavations.

-In partnership with municipalities, we are using Minister’s Zoning Orders (MZOs) to kick-start the planning approvals process by getting the zoning in place for critical local projects, including housing, long-term care homes, and health care facilities.
+We are using Minister’s Zoning Orders (MZOs) in collaboration with municipal governments to kick-start the planning approvals process by getting the zoning in place for critical local projects, including housing, long-term care homes, and health care facilities.
 MZOs have existed in the Planning Act since 1946.

 MZOs have enabled the CaféTO program in the City of Toronto and helped hospitals, like Sunnybrook in Toronto and the Royal Victoria Hospital in Innisfil, expand their health care facilities to respond to COVID-19 and support healthy, growing communities.
 They are also: